Jun Märkl, Artistic Advisor

 Jun Märkl

-In recognition of his achievements in France, he was honored in 2012 with the Chevalier de l’Ordre des Arts et des Lettres.
-Märkl has an extensive discography – among the more than 50 albums he has recorded are the complete Schumann symphonies with the NHK Symphony Orchestra, Mendelssohn and Wagner with the MDR Leipzig Radio Symphony Orchestra, and works by Ravel, Messiaen, and a highly acclaimed Debussy series with the Orchestre National de Lyon.
-He is currently working on a cycle of works by Saint-Saëns, R. Strauss and Toshio Hosokawa.
+In recognition of his achievements in France, he was honoured in 2012 with the Chevalier de l’Ordre des Arts et des Lettres.
+Märkl has an extensive discography – among the 60 albums he has recorded are the complete Schumann symphonies with the NHK Symphony Orchestra, Mendelssohn and Wagner with the MDR Leipzig Radio Symphony Orchestra, R.Strauss and Mussorgsky with the Tonkünstler Orchester Wien and works by Ravel, Messiaen and a highly acclaimed Debussy series with the Orchestre National de Lyon.
+He is currently working on a cycle of works by Saint-Saëns and Toshio Hosokawa.